 Types of Sheet Metal Typically Used in Metal Wall Art

-With an artistic mind and roots in both metallurgical engineering and creative design, Nicholas Yust finds himself constantly testing, experimenting, and incorporating new materials into his artwork.
+With an artistic mind and deep roots in both metallurgical engineering and creative design, Nicholas Yust finds himself constantly testing, experimenting, and incorporating new materials into his artwork.
 Although some of his works include components of acrylic, wood, fiberglas, mesh, and other materials, his specialty has always been metal.
 Aluminum is his preferred substrate for the bulk of his artwork, however in many of his designs you will find some combination of the following materials:

 316 Stainless Steel